 - Granville County Deed Book N, page 129. [↩]

 - Granville County Will Book 3, p13. [↩]

-- The 1800 census shows John Hays and Francis Hester consecutive, with Samuel Hays, Jesse Hays, Thomas Johnson, Noel Johnson, Joshua Hutchinson, and Hutchinson Floyd all in the Tabb’s Creek area. [↩]
+- The 1800 census shows John Hays and Francis Hester listed consecutively, with Samuel Hays, Jesse Hays, Thomas Johnston, Noel Johnston, Joshua Hutchinson, and Hutchinson Floyd all in the Tabb’s Creek area. [↩]

 - The female 26-45 was certainly his wife, the eldest female is unknown.
-It is not completely clear whether the female 16-26 is marked or whether this was intended by the enumerator as a dash. [↩]
+It is not completely clear whether the female in the 16-26 column is actually marked or whether this was intended by the enumerator as a dash. [↩]

 - Granville County Will Book 7, page 311. [↩]

 - The nine children named in the will were sons Joseph, William, and Stephen Rogers and daughters named Rachel, Elizabeth, Sarah, Anna, Mary, and Susannah.
 The surnames of the daughters were not given in the will, though several fo them were already married by 1805. [↩]

 - Granville County Will Book 7, beginning on page 610. [↩]

 - Granville County Court Minute Book 1816-1820, page 148. [↩]

 - Granville County Loose Estate Records, estate of Joseph Rogers. [↩]